-^{}Dept. of Computer Science and Engineering, The Pennsylvania State University.
+[†]Dept. of Computer Science and Engineering, The Pennsylvania State University.
 Work partially supported by NSF grant CCR-0208821.
-Email berman@cse.psu.edu.
+Email: berman@cse.psu.edu.

-[†]Dept. of Computer Science, University of Bonn.
+[‡]Dept. of Computer Science, University of Bonn.
 Work partially done while visiting CSAIL, MIT.
 Work supported in part by DFG grant KA 673/7-1, PROCOPE Project, and by IST Grant 1496 (RAND-APX).
-Email marek@cs.uni-bonn.de.
+Email: marek@cs.uni-bonn.de.

+known explicit inapproximability bound for (1,2)-TSP is 741/740 [EK01].
 Some inapproximability issues for special cases of (1,2)-TSP were also studied in [FK99].
 In a breakthrough result, Arora [A96] developed a PTAS for the TSP in \mathbb{R}^2 under any l_p metric.
 Trevisan [T97] used in that context a reduction from the restricted (1,2)-TSP to prove approximation hardness of TSP in $\mathbb{R}^{\log n}$ under any l_p metric.

-The best up to now approximation factor 7/6 for (1,2)-TSP was achieved in 1989 by Papadimitriou and Yannakakis [PY93].
+The best up to now approximation factor of 7/6 for (1,2)-TSP was achieved in 1989 by Papadimitriou and Yannakakis [PY93], and very recently it was improved slightly by Bläser and Ram [BR05] to $65/56 \approx 1.1607$.

-In this paper we improve the approximation factor for (1,2)-TSP to $8/7 \cong 1.1429$.
-This yields also the best up to now approximation factor 7/6 for the Maximum Path Cover Problem of constructing for a given graph, a set of node disjoint paths such that the number of edges in all the paths is maximal, as well as for the Maximum Traveling Salesman Problem with distances zero and one, cf. [V92], [BS01].
+In this paper we improve the approximation factor for (1,2)-TSP to $8/7 \cong$ 1.1429.
+The underlying method yields also the best up to now approximation factor 7/6 for the Maximum Path Cover Problem of constructing for a given graph, a set of node disjoint paths such that the number of edges in all the paths is maximal (isolated nodes are treated as paths with zero edges), as well as for the related Maximum Traveling Salesman Problem with distances zero and one, cf. [V92], [BS01].
+The problem of Maximum Path Cover arises in a number of applications, among others, in parallel programs and distributed systems mappings and the code optimization problems, see [V92] for the references.

 We formulate now our main theorem.